Bold Hearts. Brilliant Minds.

 Fact 18: Get to Know the School of Public Policy (SPP)

 Specialized Programs: Along with Stanford, Carnegie-Mellon, USC, and Brown, UCR is one of the few universities in the United States to offer an undergraduate major in public policy.
-Students who pursue an undergraduate public policy major have the opportunity to specialize in two of six tracks — health/public policy, social/cultural/family policy, economic policy, urban/environmental policy, policy institutions and processes, and international/foreign policy.
+Students who pursue an undergraduate public policy major take courses related to a wide variety of policy areas, including discrimination and identity, education, health, international, migration and citizenship, and water.

 Real-World Focus: The research conducted by Karthick Ramakrishnan (pictured), professor of public policy and political science, and founding director of the Center for Social Innovation, focuses on civic participation, immigration policy, and the politics of race, ethnicity, and immigration in the United States.